hotosm/learnosm/_posts/en/0600-12-14-geofabrik-and-hotexport.md

 ![export-tool-describe][]

 ###Search Bar
 There are 6 ways to define an AOI for your export.
-The first and second, use the search bar, which can either find a place by typing in its name and selecting it from the options below, or by defining the bounding box coordinates.
-The minimum X, minimum Y, maximum X and maximum Y (West, South, East, North) coordinates of a country can be found in a CSV list provided by the Humanitarian Data Exchange (HDX).
+The first and second use the search bar, which can either find a place by typing in its name and selecting it from the options below, or by defining the bounding box coordinates.
+The minimum X, minimum Y, maximum X and maximum Y (West, South, East, North) coordinates of a country can be found [in a CSV list provided by the Humanitarian Data Exchange (HDX)](https://data.humdata.org/dataset/bounding-boxes-for-countries).

 ![export-tool-search][]
 ![export-tool-coordinates][]

 ###Digitise
-The third and fourth way that an AOI can be selected in the Export Tool, is by either drawing a bounding box by selecting the ‘Box’ option from the column of Tools on the right of the screen.
+The third and fourth way that an AOI can be selected in the Export Tool, is by either drawing a bounding box by selecting the ‘Box’ option from the column of tools on the right of the screen.
 Or you can free draw a polygon directly on the map by selecting the ‘Draw’ tool.

 ![export-tool-area-bbox][]
 ![export-tool-area-draw][]